Laurelwood Elementary School Home

 Laurelwood School enjoys the strong support of our Parent Teacher Association (PTA) and School Site Council (SSC).
 The SSC, comprised of teachers, parents, and the principal, is involved in the planning and evaluation of the state-mandated School Improvement Program.
 Laurelwood's PTA lends financial assistance by sponsoring the school's Fine Arts program.
 The PTA's volunteer program provides opportunities for parent and community volunteers to help in the classroom, with special events, with field trips, on the playground, and in the library, computer lab, office, or copy center on a regular basis.

 In addition to scheduled parent-teacher goal setting conferences, parents are encouraged to attend Back-to-School night, Open House, grade level concerts, and other school activities.
-A school newsletter ("The Laurelwood Letter") goes home bi-weekly and the PTA also sends out a monthly newsletter ("Tiger Tales").
+A school newsletter ("The Laurelwood Letter") goes home monthly and the PTA also sends out a bi-monthly newsletter ("Tiger Tales").

 The Student Study Team is the coordinating group between the regular school program and Laurelwood's various special programs.
 The team meets to provide advice and assistance for classroom teachers and to recommend special education placement or counseling for students.